 I'm well into my 3rd age - no compelling need for additional income and still reasonably fit.
 The image is a Fall view of the lake as seen from our cottage.
 The cottage is located on Buckhorn Lake just north of Peterborough, Ontario.
 When not at the cottage, my wife and I live in our downtown Toronto condo.
 We can take advantage of the best of both worlds - the peace and tranquility of our cottage and the hectic, multi-dimensional life of downtown Toronto.

 That was true before the Covid-19 pandemic hit.
 The cottage is located on the Curve Lake First Nation.
 They are very concerned about the possible impact of the pandemic on their community and have sharply restricted our access to the land that we have leased.
 It happened in the Spring of 2020 when the pandemic first hit.
-It's happening again over the 2020 holiday season.
+It's happening again during the 2020-21 winter season.
 We miss being able to go out to the cottage.
 We hope that will change in the not distant future.

 Over time I will be adding material to this site.
-One of the steps will be to install a static copy of my previous website.
+One of first steps was be to install a static copy of my previous website reaching back to the two previous websites.
 The technology keeps changing.
 I'll keep an archival record on the site, but there would be little value in having the old content served by a new content management system.

 I'll also be adding Thoughts as the spirit moves me and as i find the time to present those thoughts on this site.